-2. Can you provide me a list of referrals?
+2. Can you provide me with your referrals?

 3. How long have you been in the industry?

-Working with an experienced agent is important.
+Working with an experienced agent can be helpful.
 They have contacts and strategies.
 However, working with a new agent is not a deal-breaker if they are capable.
 Utilize your own judge of character here as well.
 If they seem competent, and the answers to these other questions check out, sometimes brand new agents are the future stars.

 4. What is your listings' average days on the market?

 This is an important question to ask because the longer a listing sits on the market, the lower value your property can get.
-If the time is oddly high, you should ask for an explanation. if they can't attest to the reason, you should find another one.
+If the time is oddly high, you should ask for an explanation.
+If there is no good reason, you should find another agent.

 5. What is your list-to-price ratio?